openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 Auto Discovery is starting after you created the Bridge towards BMW ConnectedDrive.
 A list of your registered Vehicles is queried and all found Vehicles are added in Inbox.
-As Unique Identifier the _Vehicle Identification Number_ (VIN) is used.
+Unique Identifier is the _Vehicle Identification Number_ (VIN).
-If you already predefined a Thing in *.things configuration with the same VIN the Discovery won't discover it again.
+If a Thing is already declared in a _*.things configuration_ Discovery won't highlight it again.
-The Discovery still takes care updating the Properties of your Vehicle.
+But it takes care updating the correct Properties.

 ## Configuration